Privacy-Preserving Distributed Control for a Networked Battery Energy Storage System: Simulation Results

 Note that a positive value of \( p_{\Sigma}(t) \) signifies discharging operation of the BESS, whereas a negative value corresponds to charging.
 Figures~\ref{fig:fig4} through~\ref{fig:fig9} show the results of simulations in the discharging mode using the proposed distributed power allocation law with privacy-preserving estimators.

-Figures~\ref{fig:fig4} and~\ref{fig:fig5} confirm that the system effectively achieves both SoC balancing across all battery units and tracking of the desired total power \( p^{*}(t) \) via the total output power.
-These results indicate that Problem~1 is successfully addressed while preserving privacy.
-Figure~\ref{fig:fig6} presents the behavior of the privacy-preserving power allocation law applied to each battery unit.
-In Figures~\ref{fig:fig7} and~\ref{fig:fig8}, we can see the response of the privacy-preserving distributed average unit state estimators $\hat{x}_{{\rm a},i}^{\alpha}(t)$ and $\hat{x}_{{\rm a},i}^{\beta}(t)$.
-The results demonstrate that the decomposed estimates for each battery unit \( i \), namely \( \hat{x}_{{\rm a},i}^{\alpha}(t) \) and \( \hat{x}_{{\rm a},i}^{\beta}(t) \), closely track the scaled version \( \eta x_{\rm a}(t) \) of the true average unit state with fast convergence and high accuracy.
+The key results are summarized as follows. \begin{itemize} \item Figure~\ref{fig:fig4} shows that, starting from heterogeneous initial SoC values, all battery units converge to a common SoC trajectory over time.
+This demonstrates that the proposed distributed control law achieves SoC balancing among the battery units.

+\item Figure~\ref{fig:fig5} confirms that the total output power $p_{\Sigma}(t)$ closely tracks the desired total power $p^{*}(t)$ throughout the discharging process.
+This indicates that the global power demand is accurately satisfied while maintaining balanced energy utilization across the BESS.

+\item Figure~\ref{fig:fig6} illustrates the resulting power allocation $p_i(t)$ for each battery unit.
+The figure shows that the total power demand is distributed among the units in a coordinated manner based on their internal states, while no individual unit is required to reveal its private information to neighboring agents.

+\item Figures~\ref{fig:fig7} and~\ref{fig:fig8} show the evolution of the privacy-preserving distributed average unit state estimators $\hat{x}_{{\rm a},i}^{\alpha}(t)$ and $\hat{x}_{{\rm a},i}^{\beta}(t)$.
+The results demonstrate fast convergence of both sub-states to the scaled average unit state $\eta x_{\rm a}(t)$ with high accuracy, validating the effectiveness of the modified state-decomposition-based consensus mechanism.

-Figure~\ref{fig:fig9} illustrates the behavior of the distributed estimator for the average desired power.
-The results show that each battery unit's estimated average desired power, \( \hat{p}_{\mathrm{a},i}(t) \), closely follows the scaled version \( \sigma p_{\mathrm{a}}(t) \) of the true average desired power.
+\item Figures~\ref{fig:fig9} demonstrates the behavior of the distributed estimator for the average desired power.
+The results show that each battery unit’s estimate $\hat{p}_{\mathrm{a},i}(t)$ closely follows the scaled signal $\sigma p_{\mathrm{a}}(t)$, confirming accurate estimation of the global power reference while preventing direct exposure of the true average desired power. \end{itemize}

+These results confirm that the proposed algorithm achieves the control objectives while preserving privacy during discharging operation.